haoningwu3639/StoryGen/README.md

 The keyframes extracted with the following data processing pipeline (step 1) can be filtered according to the keyframe list provided in the metadata to avoid manually selection.

 The corresponding masks, story-level description and visual description can be extracted with the following data processing pipeline or downloaded from [here](https://huggingface.co/datasets/haoningwu/StorySalon).

+#### Data from Open-source Libraries
+For the open-source PDF data, you can directly download the frames, corresponding masks, description and narrative from [StorySalon](https://huggingface.co/datasets/haoningwu/StorySalon).

 ## Data Processing Pipeline
 The data processing pipeline includes several necessary steps: